fleetdm/fleet/handbook/company.md

 - take responsibility
   - follow through on commitments (actions match your words)
   - think like an owner
-  - be efficient
+  - fast forward 12 months, consider total cost of ownership (the eternity of maintenance)
   - be valuable (consider business impact)
   - work on things that matter
-  - fast forward 12 months, consider total cost of ownership (the eternity of maintenance)
   - understand "why?"  (or tell me why I'm wrong)
   - agree, or disagree and commit anyway
+- be responsive
+  - respond quickly, even if you can't take further action at that exact moment
+  - keep comments brief and relevant (if you think you should send a message to communicate something, send it)
 - we win or lose together
-  - it's worth it to help team members and contributors
+  - think about the big picture, not just your team's goals
-  - help unblock users, customers, and other contributors (including colleagues)
+  - don't be afraid to spend time helping users, customers, and contributors (including colleagues on other teams)
+  - be proactive: ask other contributors how you can help, regardless who is assigned to what
-  - help team members and contributors get all the way done, delivered all the way to completion <!-- TODO: (collaborate; help teammates see tasks through to completion) -->
+  - get all the way done; help unblock team members and other contributors to deliver value  <!-- TODO: (collaborate; help teammates see tasks through to completion) -->
 - take pride in your work
   - reread anything you write for users <!-- TODO: (Check everything that a user might read for clarity, spelling errors, and to make sure that it provides value.) -->
   - you don't need permission to be thoughtful
+  - be efficient (you are important; your time and focus are valuable, finite resources and it matters how you spend them)
-  - every real-world edge case deserves handling (be thorough)
+  - be thorough (every real-world edge case deserves handling)
 - take yourself seriously
   - you are on a hero's journey
   - even boring tasks are more motivating, fun, and effective when you care